 Her work has been published in PUBLIC: A Journal of Imagining America and in Good Deeds, Good Design, Community Service Through Architecture published by Princeton Architectural Press.
 She is a graduate of Kansas State University and the Harvard Graduate School of Design, and has taught at the Boston Architectural Center, The Harvard Graduate School of Design, Mississippi State University and the University of Kansas.

-NILS GORE is a licensed architect and an Associate Professor in the Architecture Department at the University of Kansas, where he focuses on community engaged scholarship through completion of student design/build projects in the public realm.
+NILS GORE is a licensed architect and a Professor in the Architecture Department at the University of Kansas, where he focuses on community engaged scholarship through completion of student design/build projects in the public realm.
 These projects include work in Mississippi, Lawrence, New Orleans and, most lately, Wyandotte County, Kansas.
 In all of these projects, he works with students to develop innovative material and tectonic design solutions that enhance and support an enriched community life for those that dwell in the community.
 The work in Wyandotte is focused on projects that promote public health through healthy eating and active living and is supported by external funding from the Health Care Foundation of Greater Kansas City and the Wyandotte Health Foundation.